Home > How to Tips

 Before you boot into macOS Recovery for system reinstallation, you should go to Apple logo > System Preferences > Software Update to update your Mac to the latest macOS.

-Or on an Intel Mac only, you can start up your machine with Command + Option + R keys pressed until a spinning globe appears.
+Or on an Intel Mac only, you can start up your machine with the Command + Option + R keys pressed until a spinning globe appears.
 In this startup mode, after you click the Reinstall macOS feature, it will reinstall the latest macOS that is compatible with your Mac.

-Unexpectedly, the Command R not working or the recovery partition is damaged, you can't get into Recovery mode, let alone reinstall Mac operating system.
+Unexpectedly, the Command R not working or the recovery partition is damaged, you can't get into Recovery mode, let alone reinstall the Mac operating system.
 However, Recovery mode is not the only way that enables you to reinstall macOS, there are some alternative methods you can use when Recovery mode is not working.

 Internet recovery mode.
 It is an Internet-based version of Recovery Mode.
 Once the Mac fails to boot into macOS Recovery mode, it will automatically enter the Internet recovery mode to access the macOS Utilities window.
 You can boot an Apple silicon Mac to macOS Internet Recovery in the same way as the normal macOS Recovery.
 It requires a stable internet connection.